GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

         - Some enemies will do an out-of-turn action, a unique action, or give in-battle text to signal they can be captured.
     - Binding Rope
         - Sold at the Item Shop for 200 gold.
-        - DEX is the single most critical factor for capturing a bandit.
-Ninjas and Thiefs are good units to bring.
+        - DEX is the single most critical factor for capturing a bounty.
+Ninjas and Thiefs are recommended.
 The Grip Gloves seem to provide a small, marginal benefit based on limited testing.
         - The rope message is a helpful indicator:
             - Knocked away means that its HP is still too high.
             - A "Miss" means the bounty can be captured, but that the unit's DEX is too low for a 100% guarantee.